Nick’s Story

 One More Issue for the Soapbox

-I deliberately use the term “autistic son” and even “autistic” as a noun for an autistic person, even though some in the community of the disabled advocate the use of “people-first” language (they’d say I should refer to Nick as a “child with autism,” thus putting the “child” part first).
+I deliberately use the term “autistic son” and even “autistic” as a noun for an autistic person, even though some caregivers and parents in the community of the disabled advocate the use of “people-first” language (they’d say I should refer to Nick as a “child with autism,” thus putting the “child” part first).
 As both a writer and the parent of an autistic adult, I find “people-first” language not only misleading but unhelpful.
 For one thing, autism isn’t a disease that my otherwise “normal” son somehow “caught.”
 Even if it were, the term autistic shouldn’t be considered so insulting that I have to rearrange normal syntax to disguise it.

-Secondly, my son’s autism permeates his life even more than being an overweight woman permeates mine.
+Secondly, my son’s autism permeates his life even more than being a woman permeates mine.
 If I speak of “the short man over there who can’t reach the shelf,” I’m not negating his other fine qualities by focusing on his shortness.
 At that moment, his shortness affects his life more than anything else.
 My son’s autism affects every aspect of his life.
 I can’t treat him as a person first and an autistic second.
 They are inextricable entities.
 I must always be thinking ahead, determining if the activity he’s engaged in could hurt him or could establish a dangerous precedent (autistics thrive on routine, so if an indulgence becomes an unhealthy obsession, you have a fight on your hands).

 As a writer, I also find “people-first” language foolish.
 If all we had to do to change the attitudes of people toward the disabled (or fat people or women or bald people) was to rearrange words in a sentence, then I’d be all for it, but unfortunately, neither English nor people work that way.
 Is the statement, “people who are female should make less money than people who are male,” less obnoxious than “women should make less money than men”?
 More awkward, but not less obnoxious.
-As long as our society keeps trying to hide our disabled or ignore them or make them poster children instead of just treating them as part of the varied stream of humanity in a diverse world, no one will look past their disabilities to realize that “blind people” have as varied lives, interests, and needs as “bald people” and “young people” and any other group characterized by one similarity.
+As long as our society keeps trying to hide our disabled or set them apart or make them poster children instead of just treating them as part of the varied stream of humanity in a diverse world, no one will look past their disabilities to realize that “blind people” have as varied lives, interests, and needs as “bald people” and “young people” and any other group characterized by one similarity.
 And no amount of “people-first” language will change that.

 I could say more, but Dr. Bernard Rimland, a renowned authority on autism and the father of an autistic son, says it so much better in his article, Beware the Advozealots.
 Jim Sinclair voices his opinion as an autistic man in his article, “Why I Dislike ‘Person First’ Language.”